At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 In most cases, treatment is symptomatic.
 Depending on the form, course and symptoms of premenstrual syndrome, a woman needs:

-• Psychotherapy - mood swings, irritability, depression, from which both the woman and loved ones suffer, are corrected by the methods of stabilizing behavioral techniques and psycho-emotional relaxation,.
+• Psychotherapy - mood swings, irritability, depression, from which both the woman and her loved ones suffer, are corrected using stabilizing behavioral techniques and psycho-emotional relaxation.

-• For headaches, pain in the lower back and abdomen, non-steroidal anti-inflammatory drugs are prescribed for the temporary relief of pain (, Nimesulide, Ketanov, see).
+• For headaches, lower back and abdominal pain, nonsteroidal anti-inflammatory drugs are prescribed for temporary pain relief (Nimesulide, Ketanov, see).

-• Diuretics for removing excess fluid from the body with edema (see).
+• Diuretics for removing excess fluid from the body during edema (see).

-• Hormone therapy is prescribed for insufficiency of the second phase of the cycle, only after tests of functional diagnostics, based on the results of the identified changes.
-Apply gestagens - Medroxyprogesterone acetate from 16 to 25 days of the cycle.
+• Hormonal therapy is prescribed for insufficiency of the second phase of the cycle, only after functional diagnostic tests, based on the results of identified changes.
+Progestogens are used - Medroxyprogesterone acetate from 16 to 25 days of the cycle.

-• are prescribed for many neuropsychic symptoms (insomnia, nervousness, aggressiveness, anxiety, panic attacks, depression): Amitriptyline, Rudotel, Tazepam, Sonapax, Sertraline, Zoloft, Prozac, etc. in the 2nd phase of the cycle after 2 days from the onset of symptoms.
+• prescribed for a variety of neuropsychiatric symptoms (insomnia, nervousness, aggressiveness, anxiety, panic attacks, depression): Amitriptyline, Rudotel, Tazepam, Sonapax, Sertraline, Zoloft, Prozac, etc. in phase 2 of the cycle after 2 days from the onset of symptoms.

-• With crisis and cephalgic forms, it is possible to prescribe Parlodel in the 2nd phase of the cycle, or if prolactin is elevated, then in a continuous mode, it has a normalizing effect on the central nervous system.
+• In crisis and cephalgic forms, it is possible to prescribe Parlodel in phase 2 of the cycle, or if prolactin is elevated, then in a continuous mode, it has a normalizing effect on the central nervous system.

-• With cephalgic and edematous forms, antiprostaglandin drugs are recommended (Indomethacin, Naprosin) in the second phase of the menstrual cycle.
+• For cephalgic and edematous forms, antiprostaglandin drugs (Indomethacin, Naprosyn) are recommended in the second phase of the menstrual cycle.

-• To improve blood circulation in the central nervous system, it is possible to use Grandaxin, Nootropil, Aminolone for 2-3 weeks.
+• To improve blood circulation in the central nervous system, it is possible to use Grandaxin, Nootropil, Aminolon for 2-3 weeks.

-• In the crisis, cephalgic and neuropsychic form, drugs are indicated that normalize the neurotransmitter metabolism in the central nervous system - Peritol, Difenin, the doctor prescribes the drug for a period of 3-6 months.
+• In case of crisis, cephalgic and neuropsychic forms, drugs that normalize neurotransmitter metabolism in the central nervous system are indicated - Peritol, Difenin, the doctor prescribes the drug for a period of 3-6 months.

 What can you do?